 Patches without any pigment can hide some of the agouti pattern.

-Extended white spotting can be caused by traits such as piebald or whitehead.
+Extended white spotting in dogs is mostly caused by piebald or whitehead.

 Agouti & Ticking

-White spotting can be ticked or roaned.
-These traits are expressed as dots or hairs in their expected color at their exact position hadn’t the dog been white.
+Any white spotting can be ticked or roaned.
+These traits are expressed as dots or hairs of the color you would expect at their exact position in the base pattern if the hadn’t been white.

 Ticking is not present at birth and begins to show over time.
-In an agouti & white dog, all the white spotting which is affected by ticking or roan will show some part of the agouti pattern hidden “under” the white coat.
+In an agouti dog, the white markings will show some part of the agouti pattern that was deleted by the white coat.

 Agouti Merle